Londons Heathrow Airport Closed After Fire Causes Major Power Cut - UrduPoint

 "Passengers should not travel to the airport under any circumstances until the airport reopens."

-Online flight tracking service FlightRadar24 said Heathrow's closure would affect at least 1,351 flights to and from the airport.

-It said 120 flights to the airport were in the air when the closure was announced.
+Some 120 flights heading to Heathrow were in the air when the closure was announced, FlightRadar24 said.

 London Fire Brigade said there had been a "significant" fire at a substation in Hayes, a nearby town in the London borough of Hillingdon, which caused the power outage.